ekuris-repos/ccpr_root/standards/networking/network_security.md

 ## Purpose
 Define comprehensive network security standards to protect organizational network infrastructure and data communications.

+> **Implementation Note**: These network security standards represent comprehensive examples for enterprise environments.
+Organizations should adapt the complexity to match their implementation tier and only if network security requirements apply to their CCPR deployment:
+> - **Tier 1 (Basic)**: Basic network security for cloud-hosted Git repositories
+> - **Tier 2 (Intermediate)**: Standard network protections with access controls
+> - **Tier 3 (Advanced)**: Enterprise network security with segmentation
+> - **Tier 4 (Expert)**: Comprehensive network security architecture with zero-trust principles

 ## Network Architecture Standards

 ### Network Segmentation